awslabs/rds-support-tools/postgres/diag/stats_snapshot/README.md

   psql -f views/vw_stat_statement_history.sql
 ```

-## Testing the gather and collecting the first snapshot stats:
+## Gather and collecting stats snapshots:
 ```
   SELECT snapshot_stats('00_project_label_001_initial-gather-stats');
 ```
 At any time run the function above to collect a new snapshot.
-The label can be modified for making easier to identify on which moment (or reasons) the snapshot was created.
+The label can be modified to any value, for making easier to identify on which moment (or reasons) the snapshot was created.
+Having at least 3 collections would be important to understand the workload pattern and how it reflects on objects.
+Those collections should be done,
+before the workload starts, during the workload run and after the workload has being executed.
+Another way is to automate the snapshots gather periodically via cron.

 ## Automating the history statistics collection using pg_cron